Monday, March 3, 2014 10:45 am by David Perlman and Jessica Miller

 Thursday, November 14, 2013 5:50 pm by Kaleb Lockwood

-Adding to a recent spate of complaints filed at FERC seeking to reduce the return on equity (“ROE”) of various transmission owners, on November 12, 2013, several groups composed of large industrial and commercial Midcontinent Independent System Operator (“MISO”) transmission customers together filed a complaint against MISO transmission owners asking for a reduction in the MISO transmission owners’ ROE.
+Adding to a recent spate of complaints filed at FERC seeking to reduce the return on equity (“ROE”) of various transmission owners, on November 12, 2013, several groups composed of large industrial and commercial electricity consumers together filed a complaint against Midcontinent Independent System Operator (“MISO”) transmission owners asking for a reduction in the MISO transmission owners’ ROE.
 With one exception, all MISO transmission owners currently have a base ROE of 12.38%.
 The complaint seeks to lower the transmission owners’ base ROE over 300 basis points below the current base ROE, to 9.15%.

 The law is well settled that in regulated industries, ROEs must be set at levels sufficient to attract capital investment.
 Transmission owners have responded to the recent complaints seeking ROE reductions by expressing concerns that lower ROEs will result in lower levels of investment in transmission, contrary to FERC’s policy initiatives intended to encourage and sustain transmission investment. (more…)